-- Pupils can work individually or in pairs. - Entries must be submitted on paper or card, no bigger than A3. - The closing date for entries is 1 May 2020 - For full competition rules please visit the Step Into The NHS website and check out the Primary competition.
+- Pupils can work individually or in pairs. - ➤ Entries can be submitted online or by post.
+Please only submit postal entries if it is not possible to do so online. - For full competition rules please visit stepintothenhs.nhs.uk/primary-schools and check out the primary competition.